 Separating slower messages from faster messages leads to higher throughput for the faster messages.
 For this reason it can be beneficial to include messages and/or handlers in separate assemblies, making it easier to separate them from others.

-An endpoint can reach maximum message throughput when resources (for example, the CPU or hard drive I/O) are completely utilized.
-In these cases it can be beneficial to scale out an endpoint to different nodes.
+An endpoint may reach maximum message throughput when resources such as CPU or disk are fully utilized.
+In such cases it may be beneficial to scale out an endpoint to multiple nodes.